CloudLabs-Samples/EduLabs/DataScience/linux/README.md

 ## Task 1: Log in to JupyterLab Portal

 1. Let us start by logging into the JupyterLab Portal to check the resources deployed for the lab environment.
-Open a new tab in your browser and Copy-paste the below link.
+Copy and paste the link below into a new tab in your browser.

    <inject key="Jupyter Lab Environment" enableCopy="true" />